prince-daniel/spotify-etl/README.md

-# Architecture
+# 📐✏️ Architecture
 ![alt text](https://github.com/prince-daniel/spotify-etl/blob/main/Architecture.jpg)
-- Asynchronous API calls are made to Spotify to extract the data.
+## 🏗️ Data Extraction
+The project is hosted on an EC2 instance.
+Asynchronous API calls are utilized to interact with the Spotify API, efficiently extracting data from a diverse range of around 155 artists.

+## 🗄️ ETL Operations Data Storage
-- DynamoDB table has flag columns which supports the ETL process
+Leveraging the flexibility of DynamoDB, I've set up a table with flag columns that seamlessly support the ETL process.

-- Data once extracted are stored in S3 raw bucket as parquet file.
-- Raw bucket is then consumed by Databricks for Transformation.
+## 📦 Raw Data Storage
+Extracted data is then stored in an S3 raw bucket.
+I've chosen the optimized Parquet file format to ensure efficient storage.

+## 🔄 Transformation with Databricks
+The power of Databricks is harnessed for data transformation.
+The raw data residing in the S3 bucket is ingested, transformed, and optimized, resulting in a refined dataset ready for serving.

+## 📅 Delta Tables
-- Transformed data are stored as external delta table (Some ad-hoc queries can be run on the delta table)
+The transformed data is stored as an external delta table, Harnessing the features & capabilities of Delta Lake.

-- Data is then loaded onto Redshift using Python by executing COPY command.
+## 🚚 Data Loading into Redshift
+Python script is utilized to execute the COPY command, efficiently transferring the data into Amazon Redshift.
+This robust process ensures that the data is available for further exploration and visualization.

-# Redshift DDL
+# ⚒️ Redshift DDL
 ```
 CREATE TABLE spotify.albums (
     id TEXT,